 Remove the drug felony ban for SNAP for individuals with more than one drug felony.
 Returning citizens face numerous barriers to their basic needs, including employment, housing and food security.
 Food assistance provided through SNAP is proven to reduce recidivism, but for a number of years the state’s policy currently bans individuals with more than one drug felony conviction from receiving SNAP benefits.
 This ban may distinctly affect people with disabilities, who disproportionately experience hunger and also are overrepresented in jails and prisons due to multiple systemic barriers to healthcare and other necessary supports.
 This prevents thousands of Michiganders from receiving supplementary income that can keep their children and families healthy during this crisis and improve the likelihood of successfully remaining in their communities afterward.
 Fortunately, the Michigan Legislature chose to discontinue the ban for the 2021 budget year; however, a statutory amendment is necessary to ensure that it is not reinstated in the future.

-Restore funding for the 10 Cents a Meal program, which provides incentives for schools to purchase healthy food grown in Michigan.
-The program began in the 2016 school year as a pilot program available in 22 Michigan counties.
-Every year since then, the Legislature has increased funding to enable expansion of the program to school districts in additional counties.
-For the 2020 budget year, the Legislature allocated $2 million and expanded eligibility to school districts statewide as well as childcare centers, but the Governor vetoed this funding.
-An attempt to restore the money was delayed as the state dealt with school closures due to COVID-19.
 This crisis has put a spotlight on the importance of school meals for the state’s children, particularly those experiencing food insecurity.
 As school districts adapt to continue serving kids trying to learn under extremely challenging circumstances, maximizing the nutritional value of school meals is more important than ever.
 Resources to ensure children throughout Michigan receive the health and educational benefits of 10 Cents are key to the state’s vitality during and after the COVID crisis.
 Additionally, the program will provide a boost to Michigan agriculture just when our economy needs it most and leave the state less vulnerable to disruptions in the national food supply chain.